• English

 3. Improve state, local, US territorial, and freely associated state health department capacity and services to prevent and control COVID-19 infection (or transmission) among populations at higher risk and that are underserved, including racial and ethnic minority groups and people living in rural communities

-Maryland Department of Health is working towards these goals through collaboration across the Department, with OPHI, MHHD, and MDPCP implementing different activities, described below.
+The Maryland Department of Health is working towards these goals through collaboration across the Department, implementing various activities described below.
 Please feel free to reach out to Program Manager, Gabrielle Nichols, with any questions at gabrielle.nichols@maryland.gov

 Description of Services: A summary overview of MDH’s plan in alignment with the CDC strategies is outlined below.
 (Activities are subject to changes)